Kosovo entry requirements for Lebanon passport holders

 Frequently asked questions

-No. The e-Visa is not extendable.
-You must leave before it expires.
-If you need to stay longer, you'd have to apply for a new visa from outside Kosovo.
+No, the visa is not extendable.
+You must leave before your visa expires.
+If you need to stay longer, you'd have to leave and re-enter with a new visa, but that's not guaranteed.

 Official sources